SQUADRON-LEADER/Solar-system-explorer/README.md

 Open `index.html` in your browser

-or use a local server:
+Or run a local server:

 ```bash
 python -m http.server